kangnade/python_makes_life_easier/ContentGetter/README.md

 # Project Title

 This project allows user to store information via Python program.
 Using cmd to run "runContentGetter.py" and it allows the user to add, get, or delete keys and items that are encrypted in a json file.
+When the user wants to get it, just use the get function, and the items(contents) will be automatically copied to your clipboard.
+Just paste it.

+This helps people who are applying to jobs to store resume/cv information in a json file, encrypted with a unique key for each key/item so other won't be able to read it.
+When you want to enter information in a specific section in the online application, just get the key, and paste it in the browser.

 ## Getting Started